Lutu-gl/AudioID-Retrieval/README.md

-│   └── process_mp3.sh     # Script to process the audio files with noise and coding ├── notebooks/             # Jupyter notebooks for analysis and experiments ├── src/                   # Python scripts for audio processing and matching ├── reports/               # Tables, figures, and findings ├── README.md              # Project documentation (this file) ├── requirements.txt       # Python dependencies
+│   └── process_mp3.sh     # Script to process the audio files with noise and coding ├── notebooks/             # Jupyter notebooks for analysis and experiments ├── src/                   # Python scripts for audio processing and matching ├── evaluation/            # CSV files with evaluation results ├── README.md              # Project documentation (this file) ├── requirements.txt       # Python dependencies
 └── .gitignore             # Files and folders to exclude from Git